BaharRaf/MAD_ex1/readme.md

 ### What are lambda expressions and higher order functions in Kotlin?
 Why would you store a function inside a variable?
 (0,5 points)

 <span style="color:blue">Provide your answer here!</span>

+Lambda expressions in Kotlin are a concise way to define an anonymous function that can be passed around and executed.

+Higher-order functions are functions that take functions as parameters or return a function.

+Storing a function in a variable allows for greater flexibility and code reuse.
+It enables you to pass behavior as an argument to functions, return them as values from other functions, and operate on them as you would with any other data type.

 ### Provide a solution for the following number guessing game inside `App.kt`.
 (3 points)